encode/django-rest-framework/README.md

 Some reasons you might want to use REST framework:

-* Modular and decoupled architecture that stays close to Django idioms throughout.
 * The Web browseable API is a huge useability win for your developers.
 * Authentication policies including OAuth1a and OAuth2 out of the box.
-* Permission policies including support for the Django contrib permissions.
 * Serialization that supports both ORM and non-ORM data sources.
 * Customizable all the way down.
-You can just use regular function based views if you don't need the more powerful features.
+Just use regular function-based views if you don't need the more powerful features.
 * Extensive documentation, and great community support.

 There is a live example API for testing purposes, [available here][sandbox].